 Matisse wrote many still lifes with fish.
 Compare the “Red Fish” from the Pushkin Museum with the other two from MOMA in New York.

-After the revolution in 1917, the collections of Schukin and Morozov were nationalized.
+After the revolution in 1917, both collections were nationalized.

 Schukin’s house turned into a museum.
 The former owner was allowed to live in the gatekeeper’s house.
 Before leaving Russia in 1919, he guided tours of his former mansion.